-Renovated 10 years ago, Casa do Cabildo is now an exhibition place and it’s open to visitors whenever it’s hosting art exhibitions.
-And due to its location on the Plaza de las Platerías, it’s next to impossible to visit the city’s cathedral without visiting this gorgeous building too.
+Renovated ten years ago, Casa do Cabildo is now an exhibition center, and it’s open to visitors whenever it’s hosting art exhibitions.
+Due to its location on the Plaza de las Platerías, it’s next to impossible to visit the city’s cathedral without visiting this gorgeous building too.

-When it comes to the parks of Santiago de Compostela, none are as well-known or popular as Alameda Park.
+The most well-known and popular park in Santiago de Compostela is Alameda Park.
 Situated right next to the old town, the park is an alluring landscaped public space with lots of old trees and walkways.
-Don’t forget to visit the park’s Botanical gardens – these contain close to 100 different species of ornamental flora.
+Don’t forget to visit the park’s Botanical gardens which contain nearly 100 different species of ornamental flora.

 For the last 200 years, Parque Alameda has been a favorite place for residents of Santiago de Compostela to take a stroll or just relax in the sun.
-This fact was immortalized in a sculpture called Las Dos Marías, which memorializes the two sisters who used to take long walks through the park while flirting with the university students, back in the 1950s and 1960s.
+This has been immortalized in a sculpture called Las Dos Marías, which memorializes the two sisters who used to take long walks through the park while flirting with the university students back in the 1950s and 1960s.